George Caley: Later life

-Caley returned to England in 1810 and in 1816 was appointed curator of the botanic gardens in St Vincent, West Indies.
+Caley returned to England in 1810, where he was haunted by his memories of the Blue Mountains and his inability to find a crossing route.
+In 1816 was appointed curator of the botanic gardens in St Vincent, West Indies.
 He resigned from this position in December 1822 and was back in England in the following May.
 He died on 23 May 1829.
 He had married in 1816 but his wife predeceased him without children.

 Governor King found Caley 'eccentric and morose', both Banks and King found Caley difficult and at times tactless and unreasonable.
 He was, however, a good worker, a skilful and accurate botanist and he was thoroughly honest.
 He did not publish any works, but his collections did much to spread a knowledge of Australian plants in the early years of the nineteenth century.
 This botanist is denoted by the author abbreviation Caley when citing a botanical name.
 He is recognised in several place names, including a Reserve name and bushland pavilion name at Ku-ring-gai Wildflower Garden in St Ives, and in the orchid genus Caleana and the species Grevillea caleyi, Viola caleyana, Banksia caleyi, and Eucalyptus caleyi.
 A George Caley Society was formed in Saint Ives (New South Wales) in 2019.